-There shall be a Finance Committee whose members shall usually include the President, the Bursar (who shall be secretary of the committee), the Estates Bursar, the Finance Bursar, the Investment Officer, a Fellow (normally an Honorary Fellow) external to the Governing Body of the College, and five other Fellows.
-It shall keep the financial position of the College under review, manage the activities of the Finance Bursar and the Finance Office, and report to the Governing Body in the fifth week of each term or at the next available Stated General Meeting of the Governing Body.
+1. There shall be a Finance and Estates Committee whose members shall usually include the President, the Principal Bursar (who shall be secretary of the committee), the Vice-President, the Finance Bursar, the Works Bursar, the Senior Tutor, at least two Fellows (normally Honorary Fellows) external to the Governing Body of the College, and at least five other Governing Body Fellows.
+It shall keep the financial position of the College and its endowment under review, supervise the management of the College estates; receive expenditure proposals for amounts exceeding £60,000; receive the annual accounts; manage the activities of the Finance Bursar and the Finance Office, and report to the Governing Body in the fifth week of each term or at the next available Stated General Meeting of the Governing Body.

-BY-LAW XXI - DOMESTIC COMMITTEE
+BY-LAW XXI - DOMESTIC & ESTABLISHMENT COMMITTEE